joshpirihi/meshtastic-mqtt/README.md

 This doesn't implement the decryption required, until that is working you'll need to modify your meshtastic gateway node to send decrypted payloads to MQTT.
 In Router.cpp, in Router::send move the MQTT fragment (including the #if defined bits) to just above the call to perhapsEncode().

+There are some comments in meshtastic-mqtt.py that detail the tweaks needed to make this run under AppDaemon in Home Assistant.

 This is a nasty bodge but it does work!